meinac/fast_json-schema/README.md

 ## Roadmap

-This gem is under development at the moment.
+This gem is under development at the moment and I am planning to support only the Draft 7 in the first version.
+That being said, some of the validation keywords of Draft 8 are implemented.
 Here is the list of keywords/annotations and the progress;

 - **Annotations**
     - `$id` &check;